EMMC-ASBL/tripper/docs/datadoc/keywords.md

 <!-- Do not edit!
 This file is generated with Tripper.
 Edit the keywords.yaml file instead. -->

-# Keywords for theme: ddoc:default
+# Keywords for theme: ddoc:datadoc
-The tables below lists the keywords the theme ddoc:default.
+The tables below lists the keywords the theme ddoc:datadoc.

 The meaning of the columns are as follows: